Step 1

 The Calf Care and Quality Assurance program promotes a mindset — a way of thinking — that prompts calf raisers to approach management decisions with thoughtfulness and an appreciation for the responsibility they have to their animals, consumers, the environment, and the broader cattle industries in the United States.

-Beef University courses have been newly updated as of October 2020.
+Beef University courses have been newly updated as of 2023.

 Not what you're looking for?
 Find in person options and more resources below: